Team-Project-GA/Dev-Sweater-Back/README.md

 ## Application

-This is our team project Dev-Sweater e-commerce site.
+This is our team project, an e-commerce site called Dev-Sweater.
 This application was broken into two parts: `Dev-Sweater-Front` & `Dev-Sweater-Back`.
 The `Dev-Sweater-Front` was designed to communicate with `Dev-Sweater-Back` API, so that a user can go through the process of purchasing a product.

 ## Important Links